stackup-wallet/accessctl/README.md

 - `LEVEL_MUST_PASS`: This action must pass for every call in the `UserOperation`.
 If one call fails regardless of the target, then the entire `UserOperation` is unauthorized to proceed.

 This allows us to build more secure policies by ensure a call matches multiple actions.
 For example, we can create two actions for an ERC20 transfer where one validates the address argument and the other validates the value argument.
 Both must pass for the top level policy to be validated.

+#### Allowed targets

+An external call can be authorized for a single address only using the `target` field.
+Encoding an `address(0)` here will allow all targets.

+#### Allowed selectors

+We can narrow down to specific functions on an external call using the `selector` field.
+For example to allow only calls to `	transfer(address,uint256)`, the 4 byte selector would be set to `0xa9059cbb`.
+A zero value here will allow all functions.

 #### Argument validation